The Malware Bar

 Methodology

-Our predictive intelligence is generated by gathering active exploitation telemetry to detect signals of exploitation in the wild.
-We then calculate the potential blast radius across the global software supply chain, incorporating continuous feedback from our specialized AI model for code audit, which is available for enterprise deployment within the LOGFORCE Blast Radius platform.
+Our predictive intelligence is derived by aggregating active exploitation telemetry from global sensors to detect early signals of in-the-wild weaponization.
+We calculate the potential supply chain blast radius and synthesize these findings with our specialized AI code audit model, available to enterprises via the LOGFORCE Blast Radius platform, to forecast zero-day exploitation windows accurately.

 Strategic Outlook